Introduction of Esfahan

 This is a six-storied building constructed by the order of Shah Abbas I, to be his residence and office.
 It is located on the western side of Imam Khomeini Square.

-Jame Mosque: This is a grand mosque originally built as a fire temple which converted to a mosque later.
-Throughout the history in several historical eras, a lot of annexations, restorations and redesign has happened at this mosque.
-The variety of brick works, tile works and mehrab stucco works in this compound are exemplary.
+This is a grand mosque originally built as a fire temple which converted to a mosque later.
+Throughout history in several historical eras, a lot of annexations, restorations and redesign have happened at this mosque.
+The variety of brickworks, tile works, and mehrab stucco works in this compound are exemplary.

-33-Arch bridge was built in early17th century, it is still the longest brick-made bridge of city.
-Every travelers, who visits Esfahan, will certainly go to this bridge to enjoy walking on it to the other bank of the river.
+This bridge, also known as 33-Arch bridge was built in early17th century, it is still the longest brick-made bridge of the city.
+Every traveler, who visits Esfahan, will certainly go to this bridge to enjoy walking on it to the other bank of the river.

 Khaju bridge and water dam was built by Shah Abbas II (mid 17th century) and is considered the finest of its type in the entire province.
 There are two piers on which people can cross the river on foot and a parlor is erected in the center of it for the royal family to enjoy the scenery of the royal gardens and the river flowing eastward.